-The Historic Rally Car Register co-ordinate championships for historic and classic cars in both stage and road rally formats.

-An historic rally car must be in period trim as made before 1968, post-historic cars made between 1968 and 1974 are allowed in both disciplines but classic cars made between 1974 and 1979 are only allowed in stage rallies but will be allowed in road rallies in 2006.

-Historic road rallies, such as CMC's East Anglian Classic, which is a two-day event, have a number of formats:

-Night rallies run in the same format as road rallies for modern cars (and often as part of the same event)

-Day time events that have timed driving tests on private land and average speed sections called Regularity Sections on the public road.
+- The Historic Rally Car Register co-ordinate championships for historic and classic cars in both stage and road rally formats. - An historic rally car must be in period trim as made before 1968, post-historic cars made between 1968 and 1974 are allowed in both disciplines but classic cars made between 1974 and 1979 are only allowed in stage rallies but will be allowed in road rallies in 2006. - Historic road rallies, such as CMC's East Anglian Classic, which is a two-day event, have a number of formats: - Night rallies run in the same format as road rallies for modern cars (and often as part of the same event) - Day time events that have timed driving tests on private land and average speed sections called Regularity Sections on the public road.
 Cars on regularity sections have to maintain exact average speeds for defined distances and are timed at secret timing points to the nearest second (eg 28mph for 2.3 miles followed by 24.3mph for 4.25 miles).
-Speed tables and accurate distance measuring equipment are required, along with a good head for numbers.
+Speed tables and accurate distance measuring equipment are required, along with a good head for numbers. - The rules for historic stage rallies are essentially the same as for modern events, except that cars are divided into age and capacity classes.